 - Create a College Board Account (Please do not create multiple accounts.
 If you created an account in the past, please use that account)

 - Directions to link Kahn Academy with the College Board

-A link to October PSAT scores will be emailed to each student from the College Board on or about December 13th.
+A link to October PSAT scores will be emailed to each student from the College Board in mid-December.
 Students should either stop by their counselor's office or make an appointment to meet with them to obtain their PSAT test booklet and discuss plans for college admissions testing.
 Helpful links to College Board resources and next steps are outlined below.

 - Understanding your PSAT NMSQT/10 Scores

 - Link to Khan Academy for personalized practice before the required Connecticut School Day SAT on March 21st.

 - Register for a National (Saturday) SAT and/or ACT.
 When creating an account with the College Board or ACT, it is vital that you store your username and password so you don't create multiple accounts.
 The GHS high school code is 070-240.